M-Croghan/CSNotebook-Interview-Prep/CS_Concepts.md

 Cons:
 - They can have a lot of extra code... which can lead to longer load times and decreased performance.
 - Stops many devs from taking the time to learn CSS.
 (Specifically for UI Frameworks).
-- Overcomplicates simple projects - using a lot more data, space, unnecessary files, etc... for something that could simply be done with a few files.
+- Over-complicates simple projects - using a lot more data, space, unnecessary files, etc... for something that could simply be done with a few files.
-- Frameworks are inflexible... cannot modify core tenents of their structure.
+- Frameworks are inflexible... cannot modify core tenants of their structure.
 - Once a framework is chosen... switching to another is difficult.
 - Updates can introduce bugs into your implementation of the framework.

 ### :computer: <span style="color: aqua">What is a Library?</span>
+A code library is used to solve a specific problem or add a specific feature to your program.

 Pros:
 - The programmer is in charge of the flow of the program.